jakubwilkowski/when_trash/README.md

 # Waste Collection Schedule

 This project automates the process of fetching and displaying upcoming waste collection dates for different types of waste.
-It uses data from a local waste management API to create a calendar of events and maintain an up-to-date schedule.
+It uses data from a local waste management API to maintain an up-to-date schedule in both markdown and HTML formats.

 ## Features

 - Fetches waste collection data from a local API
-- Creates and updates an iCalendar file with collection events
-- Maintains a SQLite database to track processed events
 - Generates an up-to-date markdown file with upcoming collection dates
+- Creates a clean, responsive HTML page
 - Runs daily via GitHub Actions to ensure the schedule is always current

 ## Setup